-Planning policy: HBT 3 - Replacement and extension of existing dwellings
+Planning policy: HBT 3 - Replacement and extension of existing dwellings prefabricated farm buildings.

-The replacement, or extension, of existing dwellings should respect the character and appearance of the locality in accordance with policies PLACES 4 and HBT4 of this Plan and, in addition:
+The replacement, or extension, of existing dwellings should respect the character and appearance of the locality in accordance with policies PLACES 5, HBT4 and HBT5 of this Plan and, in addition:

-- replacement dwellings should normally be on the same "footprint " as any building they replace - extensions should normally be subsidiary to the main dwelling in scale and height, with matching design and materials, unless a compelling design case justifies an exception - any extensions to facilitate "independent living" should accord with policy COMM 3 of this plan.
+- extensions should normally be subsidiary to the main dwelling in scale and height, with matching design and materials, unless a compelling design case justifies an exception - any extensions to facilitate "independent living" should accord with policy COMM 3 of this plan.